 How can we maintain the feeling of surprise and excitement that comes with discovering the world and the NPCs as a solo role-player?

 The freedom of exploring the setting and of emergent play looks certainly interesting.

-I’m a player, but as far as I understand it it’s almost a mini sandbox as there are different hooks which you can explore.
+I’m a player, but as far as I understand, it’s almost a mini sandbox as there are different hooks which you can explore.

 I really like the special snowflake backdrop and want to play in this world.

 Yoon-Suin asks you to create the setting yourself.
 A broad outline exists but the GM basically creates the details with tons and tons of tables: NPC relations, rumors, PCs’ social circle, different factions etc. before beginning play.

 What if I do that with solo role-playing?
 Wouldn’t that feel boring as I as the player already know so much?
 How can we make a sandbox interesting for solo RPGs?

 The ideas are not my own but I know that e.g. John Fiore doesn’t have a public blog, so I hope the collection here makes them more available to the public.

 What do the PCs know?
 Why don’t they know what’s out there?